Q. How does a foreclosure sale date get set?

 Q. When are sales held?

-A. Foreclosure sales are normally held each Wednesday at 12:00 noon at the Will County Courthouse at 14 W. Jefferson Street, Joliet, Illinois, Courtroom 111.
+A. Foreclosure sales are held every Thursday at noon in Courtroom 201 of the Will County Court Annex, 57 N. Ottawa Street, Joliet, Illinois.
 Sales with special circumstances may be set at other times and places per court order.

 Q. If I win a bid on a property, how will payment be made?